Resolving Repair Issues in a Home Sale

 - The seller prepays a contractor to do the work.

-- A portion of the seller's proceeds can be held in trust after closing and used to pay for repairs (usually computed at 1.5 times the estimated cost).
+- A portion of the seller's proceeds can be held in trust after closing and used to pay for repairs.
+The amount is usually computed at 1.5 times the estimated cost.

-If possible, buyers should delay as many closing-cost expenses as possible until repair issues are known and resolved.
+Buyers should delay as many closing costs as possible until repair issues are known and resolved.
 Why spend money for a title search, survey, and other expenses until you know the house will be yours?
-Get your inspections out of the way early so that you can negotiate repair issues and get on with the business of consummating the sale.
+Get your inspections out of the way early so you can negotiate repair issues and get on with the business of consummating the sale.